omar14/PlayoffTree/README.md

 # PlayoffTree

-Generate a full playoff tree in multiple ways
+A simple way to generate a playoff tree for a tournament

 ## Notes